 Make Mothers Matter’s objectives are:

-(Extracts from the Statutes of Make Mothers Matter)
+(Extracts from the Bylaws of Make Mothers Matter)

 Make Mothers Matter works in accordance with the Mother’s Charter to fulfill its mission.

 A mother’s influence goes far beyond the home – It impacts through her role in the family and community and her contribution to the economic and social development of her country.